Utah Transit Authority bus rapid transit

-The Utah Transit Authority (UTA) operates two bus rapid transit (BRT) services along the Wasatch Front in Utah, United States.
+The Utah Transit Authority (UTA) operates three bus rapid transit (BRT) services along the Wasatch Front in Utah, United States.
 It is described by UTA as "light rail on rubber tires."
-As of July 2024, an additional one is under construction, two are planned, and one has been discontinued.
+As of April 2026, an additional two routes are planned and one has been discontinued.

 Description

 BRT has service improvements that differed from regular bus service, such as Transit Signal Priority (TSP), increased spacing between stops, high-frequency service, and improved stops.
 BRT lines had limited stops (often at major transfer points).
 (Note: Many "stops" or stations on a BRT line actually consist of two separate stations, one for each direction of travel, usually on opposite sides of the road and sometimes on opposite sides of an intersection.
 On sections of the line where BRT has dedicated travel lanes (guideways), the stations are located in the median of the road.)
 UTA BRT lines typically contain limited fixed guideway segments.
 The first such fixed guideway was built for the MAX service in West Valley City on 3500 South from 3600 West to 2700 West.

 Another characteristic that distinguishes BRT from regular bus service is that it did not have a set schedule for all of its stops (although there are estimated times for arrival).
 BRT routes would leave their first stops and travel as fast as legally and safely possible to the end of the line.